tweag/asterius/docs/ir.md

 from a "root symbol set" (something like `Main_main_closure`), iteratively fetch the entity from the store, traverse the AST and collect new symbols.
-When we reach a fixpoint, that fixpoint is the outcome of dependency analysis, representing a self-contained wasm module.
+When we reach a fixpoint, that fixpoint is the outcome of dependency analysis, representing a self-contained Wasm module.

 We then do some rewriting work on the self contained module: making symbol tables, rewriting symbols to absolute addresses, using our own relooper to